 University of South Alabama.
 I received my Ph.D. from the Pennsylvania State University in Industrial-Organizational Psychology.

-2 – Statistics and Methodology: I strongly believe that no researcher can excel without a strong knowledge of statistics and research methodologies.
+1 – Statistics and Methodology: I strongly believe that no researcher can excel without a strong knowledge of statistics and research methodologies.
 For this reason, I have made ample efforts to develop in this area.
 In addition to applying novel methods within my articles, I have published or ongoing papers which discuss the statistics and methods themselves.
-Relevant topics include LISREL modeling, measurement, adverse impact, training creation methods, and person-specific analyses.
+Relevant topics include measurement, training creation methods, person-specific analyses, and many others.

 If you have any questions about my research interests, please contact me at MHoward@SouthAlabama.edu.